karaokenite/karaokenite/README.md

 # What is Karaoke Nite?

-**Currently updating GitHub repo: Codebase will be updated by Satruday 8/15/2020.**
+**Currently updating GitHub repo (8/17/2020).**

-🔮 [Karaoke Nite](https://karaokenite.co) is a web app where you can sing with your friends during quarantine.
+[Karaoke Nite](https://karaokenite.co) is a web app where you can sing with your friends & family on the web or in VR.
+Brand new quaratine pastime.

 Currently works in the browser on a computer or in VR headsets: